 Progress is easily tracked through a dedicated page that details what percentage of the courses, songs and lessons you have finished, and allows you to easily dive back into where you left off.
 You can also do this effectively with the ‘last lesson’ tab, which drops you straight back into the last thing you did.

 It must be said, however, when compared to some of the newcomers to this market, Guitar Tricks isn’t quite as slick looking or user-friendly as it could be.
 This could perhaps be down to the fact that the sheer amount of content the website hosts has made it hard to neatly present and tie in all the odds and ends.
 Or it could be that it’s been around the longest and is just showing its age a little.
-Whatever the case, it still works; it's just not the most impressive looking or simplest to navigate.
+Whatever the case, it still works; they recently updated the look of the site which is more modern and sleek.

 Guitar Tricks review: Who is Guitar Tricks for?